 Please find information relating to your child's Tapestry online journal in our letter - click here

 Our children's work during home learning and other activities can be viewed here:

 These curriculum sites are regularly updated.
 During this time they may be offline.
 If this is the case please return again.

 Our school has a 60 place reception unit in which we begin their education of their primary years.

-There are two classes of 30 children, organised into 4 key worker groups.
+There are two classes of 30 children.

 If you are considering sending your child to our school then please contact the school office for a visit.

 Please look here for our up to date Phase 1 - Foundation Stage Parent Handbook.

 Who is your child's Key Person?

 For Reception children their Key Person is Mrs Carroll or miss Colman depending upon which class they are in.
 They are supported in this role by support staff.